Inflammatory breast cancer is a rare type of breast cancer that develops rapidly, making the affected breast red, swollen and tender.

 If you've been treated for a breast infection but your signs and symptoms persist, contact your doctor.
 Your doctor may recommend a mammogram or other test to evaluate your signs and symptoms.

 It's not clear what causes inflammatory breast cancer.

 Doctors know that inflammatory breast cancer begins with an abnormal cell in one of the breast's ducts.
 Mutations within the abnormal cell's DNA instruct it to grow and divide rapidly.
 The accumulating abnormal cells infiltrate and clog the lymphatic vessels in the skin of your breast.
 The blockage in the lymphatic vessels causes red, swollen and dimpled skin — a classic sign of inflammatory breast cancer.

 Factors that increase the risk of inflammatory breast cancer include:

 - Being a woman.
 Women are more likely to be diagnosed with inflammatory breast cancer than are men — but men can develop inflammatory breast cancer, too.

 - Being black.
 Black women have a higher risk of inflammatory breast cancer than do white women.

 - Increasing age.
 The risk of inflammatory breast cancer increases with age.

-Start by first seeing your family doctor or a general practitioner if you have any signs or symptoms that worry you.
+Start by first seeing your family doctor or health care provider if you have any signs or symptoms that worry you.
 If you're diagnosed with inflammatory breast cancer, you'll be referred to a doctor who specializes in treating cancer (oncologist).